MauroMardones/SA_Krill/README.md

-# **Stock Assessment in an Implicit Spatial Context: Krill in Subarea 48.1 (Southern Ocean)**
+# **Assessing environmental and predator impacts on Antarctic Krill (*Euphausia superba*) population dynamics from an integrated length-to-age assessment model perspective**

-This repository contains the Stock Synthesis 3 (SS3) assessment model for *Euphausia superba* (Antarctic krill) in Subarea 48.1, considering spatial heterogeneity.
+This repository contains the Stock Synthesis 3 (SS3) assessment model for *Euphausia superba* (Antarctic krill) in Subarea 48.1, considering spatial heterogeneity and ecosystem variables.
 The project includes multiple files and subdirectories, but the key functions and paths for conducting the assessment can be found at the following link: [SA_Krill Documentation](https://mauromardones.github.io/SA_Krill/).

 ## **Project Structure**

 ```
 📂 SA_Krill
-│── 📂 scenarios/      # SS3 files to run model
+│── 📂 scenarios/      # SS3 files to run models
-│── 📂 Figs/           # Output figures from the model
+│── 📂 Figs/           # Output figures from the models
 │── 📂 Results/        # Processed results and reports
 │── 📄 README.md       # Project overview
 │── 📄 SA_krill.bib    # bibtex files with references